artnak/artur.zek/content/projects/fake-good-news-s01e01.md

 {{ spacer }} {{ spacer }}

-## Anchorman: "This is crazy but a true story."
+## Anchorman: "This is crazy but it's also a true story."

 {{> youtube id="rsY1zbYt2tg"}}